 Port and ferry operators work hard to ensure that passengers have a quick and easy journey through their ports.
 It is worth noting, however, that ferry ports are always busier during the holiday season and we recommend that you check with your ferry operator for advice on how early you should arrive for your sailing.

 In the event of a no deal Brexit, contingency planning has been put in place, which includes preparations for additional freight services from some UK ports.
-As a result, some ferry timetables may change slightly, which this is likely to result in additional sailing times for people travelling to Europe.

 Yes of course you can!
 Most ferry companies allow you to take pets on their routes.